kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Interceptor Selection

-Interceptors are populated from pod's `.spec.evictionInterceptors` into the `.spec.interceptors` on [EvictionRequest Validation and Admission](#evictionrequest-validation-and-admission).
+`.status.targetInterceptors` will be set from pod/target's `.spec.evictionInterceptors` in the same order.
+We will also append a set of default interceptors (`imperative-eviction.k8s.io`) to the end of the list.
+The `.status.targetInterceptors` will become immutable once set.

+The controller should set `.status.observedGeneration` each time it observes a new generation of the EvictionRequest object.

-The eviction request controller reconciles EvictionRequests and first picks the index 0 interceptor from `.spec.interceptors` and sets its `name` to the `.status.activeInterceptors[0]`.
+The eviction request controller reconciles EvictionRequests and first picks the index 0 interceptor from `.status.targetInterceptors` and sets its `name` to the `.status.activeInterceptors[0]`.

-If active interceptor's `Complete` condition in `.status.interceptors[].conditions` is set to `True` or 20 minutes has elapsed since `.status.interceptors[].heartbeatTime`, then the eviction request controller sets `.status.activeInterceptors[0]` to the next interceptor at the higher list index from `.spec.interceptors`.
+If active interceptor's `Complete` condition in `.status.interceptors[].conditions` is set to `True` or 20 minutes has elapsed since `.status.interceptors[].heartbeatTime`, then the eviction request controller sets `.status.activeInterceptors[0]` to the next interceptor at the higher list index from `.status.targetInterceptors`.
 During the switch to the new interceptor, the eviction request controller will also append `.status.processedInterceptors` with the last value of `.status.activeInterceptors`.